dotnet/csharplang/proposals/csharp-12.0/lambda-method-group-defaults.md

 app.MapPost("/todos/{id}", TodoHandler);
 ```

-## Current behavior
+## Previous behavior
-Currently, when a user implements a lambda with an optional or `params` parameter, the compiler raises an error.
+Before C# 12, when a user implements a lambda with an optional or `params` parameter, the compiler raises an error.

 ```csharp
 var addWithDefault = (int addTo = 2) => addTo + 1; // error CS1065: Default values are not valid in this context.